Wardmisp/Bird-Eye-View/README.md

 ## Progress
 - [x] Implementing first model in PyTorch
-- [ ] Importing data (by using already existing data, or exporting data from Carla on our own)
+- [ ] Importing and preprocessing data (by using already existing data, or exporting data from Carla on our own)
 - [ ] Testing first model
 - [ ] Implementing other NN architecture
 - [ ] Compare the results